Stuart Tomlinson

 Stuart Charles Tomlinson (born 22 May 1985) is an English former professional wrestler and professional footballer who played as a goalkeeper.

 As a footballer, Tomlinson progressed from the Crewe Alexandra youth team to turn professional in 2003.
 He spent the next six years with the club, spending part of 2004 on loan at Stafford Rangers, and playing once on loan for Burton Albion in 2008.
 He spent the 2009–10 campaign at Conference club Barrow, where he shared goalkeeping responsibilities with Tim Deasy.
-He then signed with Port Vale, and was favoured ahead of Chris Martin for the 2010–11 and 2011–12 campaigns, before choosing to leave the club in July 2012.
-He signed with Burton Albion in September 2012, but retired through injury in July 2013.
+He then signed with Port Vale and was favoured ahead of Chris Martin for the 2010–11 and 2011–12 campaigns before choosing to leave the club in July 2012.
+He signed with Burton Albion in September 2012 but retired through injury in July 2013.

 In December 2013, Tomlinson began training as a professional wrestler on a developmental contract with WWE.
 In November 2014, he made his debut at a NXT live event, under the ring name Hugo Knox.
 In September 2016, he was released from his contract.
 In March 2017, Tomlinson briefly returned to football to play for Altrincham.

 Football career

 Crewe Alexandra

 Having graduated through the club's youth academy, Tomlinson made his senior debut for Crewe Alexandra in a Second Division clash with Oldham Athletic on 25 January 2003, replacing Danny Milosevic on 51 minutes after the Australian suffered an injury.
 He conceded a goal to Chris Armstrong after his view was obscured by a group of players, though Crewe ran out 3–1 winners at Boundary Park.
 At the end of the season he signed his first professional contract, and Crewe were promoted into the First Division as runners up in the Second Division.

-His second game came on 17 March 2004 at the Boleyn Ground; he replaced Clayton Ince after 86 minutes with the score 4–2 to West Ham United, after Ince was stretchered off with a knee injury.
-The eighteen-year-old held his nerve in front of over 30,000 spectators and no goals were scored in the brief period he was on the pitch.
-Later in the year he had a loan spell at local non-league side Stafford Rangers.
+His second game came on 17 March 2004 at the Boleyn Ground; he replaced Clayton Ince after 86 minutes with the score 4–2 to West Ham United after Ince was stretchered off with a knee injury.
+The 18-year-old held his nerve in front of over 30,000 spectators and no goals were scored in the brief period he was on the pitch.
+Later in the year he had a loan spell at local non-League side Stafford Rangers.

 After recovering from a twisted ankle, Tomlinson's next senior game was at Sincil Bank on 23 August 2005, where he replaced loanee Ben Williams at half-time.
 Lincoln City knocked the "Railwaymen" out of the League Cup, putting two past Williams and three past Tomlinson for a 5–2 victory.
-His first start came in the FA Cup Third Round clash at Deepdale on 7 January 2006, the home side coming out 2–1 winners.
-He played his first Championship game on 28 January, replacing Ross Turnbull at half-time; Watford put two past each men for a 4–1 win.
+His first start came in the FA Cup third round clash at Deepdale on 7 January 2006, the home side coming out 2–1 winners.
+He played his first Championship game on 28 January, replacing Ross Turnbull at half-time; Watford put two past each man for a 4–1 win.
 After signing a one-year contract extension in March, Tomlinson got his first league start on 30 April, as Crewe beat Millwall 4–2, Ben May scoring both of the "Lions" goals.